emdroid/emdroid.github.io/_posts/2017-06-25-cpp-vectorization-diagnostics.md

 (the level can be increased even more to see further diagnostics)

-So the reason the loop has not been vectorized is the control flow ("`if`") in the loop.
+So the reason the loop has not been vectorized is the control flow (`"if"`) in the loop.

 Now when the loop is split into two separate loops: